-*The purpose behind this blog is to raise awareness about Kratom by sharing the reality of what we see and know through words, pictures and video.
-We are here to tell our story and document the present for educational purposes to anyone interested in knowing more about these amazing trees and what their future looks like.
+One might ask, where kratom grows?
+The purpose behind this blog is to raise awareness about Kratom by sharing the reality of what we see and know through words, pictures and videos.
+We are here to tell our story and document the present for educational purposes to anyone interested in knowing more about these amazing kratom trees and what their future looks like.

 Above This is an example of poor harvesting practices commonly seen by us in the field.
 These wild Red Vein Kratom trees are not even mature; the smaller ones stripped of leaves on the left are about 2-3 years old.
 The cut down dead tree leaning to the right is about 5 years old.

 Lazy people often cut down the whole Kratom tree to get to the leaves.
 Many of these trees have not reached full maturity for a quality yield and are chosen to simply and literally cut corners.
 Trees reach prime maturity and peak alkaloid content only after eight to ten years.
 Many Kratom products on the market are from trees that never reach this age.
 This makes our task of finding mature trees ever more challenging and requires us to probe further away from known spots and to be ever more secretive from the eyes of irresponsible competitors looking to ruin this business and nature.

 Often, if the tree is not chopped down, all the branches are cut off so what you see from the river from a poorly harvested tree are these tall, straight white barked posts with nothing but maybe a few leaves left on the very top.
 It’s pretty sad to see this sort of behavior without much thought for the future.